-As we will continue to remind you in the English notes discourse, the English Examination currently consists of 2 papers with each 50 marks giving a total of 100 marks.
-As a result this is perhaps the only Ordinary Level examination where the mark you get results in a linear increase in your total percentage that is one more mark for you in any of the papers results in a single percentage increase in your total percentage.
+In the unlikely event that you don’t know, you should know that the English Language Examination from ZIMSEC consists of two papers.
+Each paper has a total of 50 marks giving a total of 100 marks for both papers.
+As a result, this is perhaps the only Ordinary Level examination where the mark you get results in a linear increase in your total percentage that is one more mark for you in any of the papers results in a single percentage increase in your total percentage.

-In this section a candidate is supposed to write a “free style” essay of between 350-450 words based on one of the 8 set topics numbering from 1-7.
-The compositions are set on a variety of topics requiring the candidate to write a single composition of their preferred type from a list that include: Argumentative essays, Narrative essays, Expository essays, analytically essays and various combinations of these.
+In this section, a candidate is supposed to write a “freestyle” essay of between 350-450 words based on one of the 8 set topics numbering from 1-7.
+The compositions are set on a variety of topics requiring the candidate to write a single composition of their preferred type from a list that includes: Argumentative essays, Narrative essays, Expository Essays, analytically essays and various combinations of these.

 Typical Paper 1 Section A structure.

 1) Descriptive essay (Almost always begins with the words describe.)

 2) Write a story based on either one of the following:

 You are free to write your own story here.
 It could/should even contain a lot of descriptions making it a narrative-descriptive composition but it still has to be a story that fully brings out the meanings of expressions made in the part of the question you chose.
 Do not answer both questions only answer a single part and make sure you number the answer you give correctly.
 The answer you give must clearly make sure the expression is an integral part of the story and not some afterthought.
 For example, if the question was given as below:

 Either a) If only I had been an adult

 Or b) All hope was lost